 - Sending a written notice to the employee and any trade union

 - Meeting with the employee

 If the dismissal is considered illegal, the employer will have to rehire the employee or pay damages.
 A law that passed in 2015 may also assign criminal penalties as well.
 These risks can make outsourcing to Vietnam difficult.
 In these instances, an Employer of Record solution can help companies manage termination risks overseas.

 Foreign workers must have both a visa and a work permit to work in Vietnam.
 An employer must request the work permit for the employee at least one month prior to employee’s start date.
 A permit must be issued by the local labor authority within seven days of completing an application.

 Vietnam is the new hotspot for companies looking to expand overseas or to outsource labor.
 If your global expansion strategy includes Vietnam, reach out to the experts at Velocity Global.
-We can walk you through our flagship solution, International PEO, and show you what it takes to successfully begin business in Vietnam.
+We can walk you through our flagship solution, Employer of Record, and show you what it takes to successfully begin business in Vietnam.